chof747/kicad-project-template/README.md

 run the ```initialize.sh``` script which does the following:

   - Renaming the project files from KiCad

-## ToDos

-- integrate setup script for a new electronics project which provides
   - Add the template repository as another upstream
-  - Renaming and basic description
   - Updating this ReadMe